Nedinator/rpg-bot-old/README.md

 * [ ] Pets(?)
     * [ ] Train and battle others.
         * [ ] To train you would go to DMs with bot and you'd fight random ai
-            * [ ] ok time to decide if i really wanna care that much about image manipulation or not
     * [ ] Automated battles based on attack, defence, and other traits
     * [ ] Traits
         * [ ] Randomized